somaij/netlify-cms-react-portfolio/content/works/guideo.md

       ![User Flow 1 Guideo](/images/uploads/uf1.jpg)

+      This new first flow is about a user is trying to find their way to work, and a delay comes up.
+They are be prompted to reroute and they follow the route.
 The revamped sketch included a full screen map, with a textbox at the top to type in the location.
-I changed the user flow to deal with delays on route, rather then trying to give them too much information they weren't looking for right off the bat.

       **Second User Flow - Navigate to David's Tea**